 Don’t send this information to UAC – we cannot make decisions about your English proficiency on behalf of institutions.

-Cut-offs indicate the lowest ATAR or equivalent accepted for entry into a course.
-In general, the international course search shows the predicted cut-off required by international Year 12 applicants for entry into each course.
+Cut-offs indicate the lowest selection rank (ATAR or equivalent + bonus points) accepted for entry into a course.
+The international course search shows the previous or predicted cut-off required by international Year 12 applicants for entry into each course.
 Use these cut-offs as a guide when considering your course.
-Cut-offs for entry in 2017 will not be known until selection is actually made during the offer rounds.
+Cut-offs for entry in 2018 will not be known until selection is actually made during the offer rounds.

 Read cut-offs for more information.

 There are a number of reasons why you can get an offer even though your ATAR is below the published cut-off.
 Read cut-offs for more information.